EN

 ACTIU Berbegal y Formas, S.A.

-Back to the office: a sensory guide to redesigning workspaces
+Back to the office: a sensory guide to designing spaces that invite people to return

-Back to the office: a sensory guide to redesigning workspaces
+Back to the office: a sensory guide to designing spaces that invite people to return

-Returning to the office should not be a step backwards, but an opportunity to rethink spaces from the experience of people.
+Returning to the office should not be a step backwards, but rather an opportunity to rethink spaces based on people's experiences.
 Neuroarchitecture teaches us that environments have a direct impact on our brains and emotions.
 So what should the office we want to return to feel like?

 What we see: light and visual harmony

 Sight is the main channel through which we perceive and process the office.
-That's why natural light is not just an aesthetic resource, but a biological necessity.
-Lighting directly influences our circadian rhythms, sleep quality and concentration during the working day.
+That is why natural light is not only an aesthetic resource, but also a biological necessity.
+Lighting directly influences our circadian rhythms, the quality of our sleep and our concentration during the working day.

 Similarly, the colours in a space influence how we feel: calm tones in areas of concentration bring serenity, while more vibrant palettes in areas of creativity can activate energy and encourage teamwork.
 Visual order also plays a key role.
-Uncluttered spaces with a clean, coherent design reduce mental fatigue and help keep the focus on what's important.
+Uncluttered spaces, with a clean and coherent design, reduce mental fatigue and help keep the focus on what is important.

 What we hear: acoustic comfort